 5. It forces me to think about what I’m eating

 You may know that I am a big fan of food.
 I could easily eat a big buffet breakfast, followed by a 3 course lunch, followed by a 3 course dinner.
 With wine.
 But then I certainly won’t be able to go to a yoga class.
 In fact, on days when I know I’m going to yoga, I generally like to eat as light as possible.
 It’s really hard and gross trying to bend over and put your hands flat on the ground when you’ve had a big lunch.
 It forces me to drink more water, drink more veggie juice and keep meals light.
 And don’t even talk to me about eating anything with garlic in it…don’t want to know.
+I see this as a positive, because by making my diet lighter on these days makes my metabolism faster and my gut healthier.
+I am cutting out the bad foods that I didn’t need to eat in the first place.
+Supplements from companies like unify health labs and many more give a similar effect, so a lot of people who enjoy yoga take supplements too.

 If you’re thinking about trying hot yoga, all I have to say is DO IT.
 The benefits are endless and once you get through the first class, it only gets better.
 I practise at YogaZone in Cape Town and I really like the studio.
 The teachers are nice and the vibe is positive and good.